-- a gain or loss on a financial instrument classified as at fair value through profit or loss is recognised in profit or loss; - a gain or loss on an available-for-sale financial asset is recognised as other comprehensive income in equity (except for impairment losses and foreign exchange gains and losses) until the asset is derecognised, at which time the cumulative gain or loss previously recognised in equity is recognised in profit or loss.
-Interest in relation to an available-for-sale financial asset is recognised as earned in profit or loss calculated using the effective interest method.
+- a gain or loss on a financial instrument classified as at fair value through profit or loss is recognised in profit or loss;

+- a gain or loss on an available-for-sale financial asset is recognised as other comprehensive income in equity (except for impairment losses and foreign exchange gains and losses on debt financial instruments available-for-sale) until the asset is derecognised, at which time the cumulative gain or loss previously recognised in equity is recognised in profit or loss.
+Interest in relation to an available-for-sale financial asset is recognised in profit or loss using the effective interest method.